Love Laughs at Andy Hardy: Reception

+New York Times reviewer Bosley Crowther observed that the Hardy character had not changed from his previous appearances, and was "the same beanie-wearing puppy-lover who was having blonde trouble three years ago."
+Crowther wrote that Rooney "runs the gamut of elaborately low-brown burlesque."
+Lovers of the series may find "this return of Andy to juvenile pre-eminence to be a most gratifying thing," but that those "hoping for more progress in the educational field," especially for veterans, would find it to be a "letdown of major magnitude."

 According to MGM records the film earned $1,656,000 in the US and Canada and $733,000 elsewhere, resulting in a profit to the studio of $529,000.

 Copyright status

 This movie is in the public domain in the United States as of 1974 because Metro-Goldwyn-Mayer neglected to renew the copyright.